jgillula/paperless-ngx-postprocessor/README.md

 * Setup rulesets to choose which documents are postprocessed and which are ignored, based on metadata like correspondent, document_type, storage_path, tags, and more
 * For each ruleset, extract metadata using [Python regular expressions](https://docs.python.org/3/library/re.html#regular-expression-syntax)
 * Use [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/templates/) to specify new values for archive serial number, title, and created date, using the values from your regular expression
+* Instead of Jinja values, you are now also able to use an AI (for now only Ollama) to generate new values
 * Optionally use [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/templates/) to validate document metadata, and add a tag to documents that have invalid metadata (e.g. to catch parsing errors)
 * Optionally apply a tag to documents that are changed during postprocessing, so you can keep track of which documents have changed
 * Optionally make backups of changes, so you can restore document metadata back to the way it was before postprocessing